IEB LOGO 2018-01

 ¡SCAM ALERT!

 Please be aware of potential hotel reservation scams for participants of EMAPi2023.
 These scammers may operate through various channels, such as fake websites, emails, or phone calls, claiming to represent your hotel and offering enticing deals or discounts on reservations.
 The scam typically involves requesting payment in advance, either by wire transfer or credit card information.
+We want to clarify that we are not working with any hotel besides Hotel Enjoy Pucon https://www.enjoy.cl/#/pucon/hotel and we have not yet send any information about discount rates (we will do that as soon as possible through this website).
+For other reservations, we strongly encourage you to use booking.com as it is well known in Chile.
+We also have not agreed to work with any specific journal to publish the results of the meeting and therefore, be aware of potential dubious publication requests.
+We are sorry for the inconvenience, but it seems that these scammers are in the look of any international meeting.

 Field trips and optional workshops.